 Ceramides and Skin Type

 Whether you have dry, oily, or aging skin, ceramides are a necessary ingredient to improve hydration by protecting the skin's natural barrier.
 Because our skin naturally produces ceramides, adding them to your regimen is advantageous for all skin types - this includes acne-prone or sensitive skin!
-Ceramides are also an incredibly gentle skincare ingredient and safe to use around the eyes.
+Ceramides are also an incredibly gentle skincare ingredient and safe to use around the eyes, making them a great ingredient to look for in eye serums and creams.
 Just make sure the product you're using is fragrance-free.

 While all skin types can benefit from a boost in ceramides, adding gold standard ingredients to your skincare routine is essential for those dealing with skin irritation.
 Look for products that contain ceramides that are expertly formulated alongside other skin-boosting ingredients like glycolic acid and vitamin B3.
 This will help you achieve a more even complexion and texture while reducing signs of aging and sensitivity.